What is the Modern Slavery Act Australia and how to comply?

 Modern Slavery Act Australia – how to comply

-Under the Modern Slavery Act 2018 in Australia, entities that meet the revenue threshold and operate in Australia are required to prepare a Modern Slavery Statement (MSS) each financial year.
+Under the Modern Slavery Act Australia, entities that meet the revenue threshold and operate in Australia are required to prepare a Modern Slavery Statement (MSS) each financial year.
 To comply with the Act, entities must include the following information:

 1. A description of the entity’s structure, operations, and supply chains, including information about the goods and services it provides and the countries in which it operates.